Speiser meets Misiurewicz: Speiser Misiurewicz maps are rare

 Let $f$ be a Speiser function as in Theorem \ref{main} and let $f_0$ be Misiurewicz.
 Per definition, $f_0$ is post-singularly bounded.
 So there exists $R>0$ such that $\p(f_0)\subset D(0,R)$.
 Moreover, there are at most finitely many critical points in $D(0,R)$.
 We put

 We assume that $D(c,1/R)$ is contained in $D(0,R)$.
-This is, however, not a strong assumption as one can achieve this by considering $D(c,1/(CR))$ for some large constant $C>0$.
+This is, however, not a strong assumption as one can achieve this by considering $D(c,1/(CR))$ instead of $D(c,1/R)$ in the definition of $B_R$ for some large constant $C>0$.
 By doing this we can also have that disks appearing in $B_R$ have disjoint closures.
 We will always assume these in the following discussions.
 Therefore, the complement of $B_R$ is a disk with finitely many small disks removed from its interior; i.e., a bounded multiply connected domain.

 One should note that an entire function may have no critical points (i.e., they are locally univalent).
 Then in this case, being post-singularly bounded without parabolic cycles implies that such functions are Misiurewicz.
 Examples include, for instance, the exponential family and more generally Nevanlinna functions (i.e., entire functions with polynomial Schwarzian derivatives).